 Assess students’ career interests and eligibility to identify potential participants.

-Determine the scope and structure of the job shadowing program, including location and timeframe and policies that will govern student selection and supervision.
+Determine the scope and structure of the job shadowing experience, including location, timeframe, and policies that will govern student selection and supervision.

 Utilize a job shadowing training agreement for in-person experiences.